wp-plugins/woocommerce-exporter/readme.txt

 == Support ==

-If you have any problems, questions or suggestions please join the members discussion on my WooCommerce dedicated forum.
+If you have any problems, questions or suggestions please join the members discussion on our WooCommerce dedicated forum.

 http://www.visser.com.au/woocommerce/forums/